 Is it too early to have a guest writer?
 Since my husband is “Mr. Wisconsin”, this drink is near and dear to his heart.
 He had a lot he wanted me to tell you about this classic cocktail recipe…so he guest-wrote the below introduction on making the PERFECT Brandy Old Fashioned Sweet.

 The truth is, though, in Wisconsin, we never stopped drinking them.
 It’s not back in style because it never fell out of style here!
-That being said, if Don Draper walked into Wisconsin supper club and ordered an Old Fashioned, he’d be a bit surprised by what the barkeep would hand him.
+That being said, if Don Draper walked into Wisconsin supper club for a Friday night fish fry and ordered an Old Fashioned, he’d be a bit surprised by what the barkeep would hand him.

 All of these extras (muddled fruit, soda, garnish, etc.) are remnants of Prohibition.
 When making and selling alcohol was illegal, that certainly didn’t stop people from drinking.
 They would just make the stuff themselves or purchase it from a bootlegger.
 But the booze they may have made in their basements wasn’t up to the same quality assurance standards as the old distilleries; so, to cut the harsh taste of their homemade hooch, it became common practice to add things like sugar and fruit to mask the taste.
 Turns out, these additions are still enjoyed today, even with the good stuff!